dr-jam/ECS170/README.md

 Office hours: Tuesdays 1:00 - 1:30 PM at Kemper 3052

 ### Course
-Lecture Meeting Time: Mondays, Wednesdays, and Fridays at 9:00-9:50 am in Wellman 106
-A01 Lab: Mondays at 12:10-1:00 pm in Olson 158
+Lecture Meeting Time: Mondays, Wednesdays, and Fridays at 9:00-9:50 am in ~Wellman 106~ Grove 1309 A01 Lab: Mondays at 12:10-1:00 pm in Olson 158
 A02 Lab: Thursdays at 3:10-4:00 pm in Wellman 212
 Final Examination Period: June 12th at 1:00 pm